UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 made up of just ten observations?

 In Altair, a hint that a density is made up of few observations is the sharp borders of the areas.
-This happens because the default behavior in Altair is to end the density where the data ends, which often creates sharp borders for low numbers of observations.
+This happens because the default behaviour in Altair is to end the density where the data ends, which often creates sharp borders for low numbers of observations.

-Many other plotting packages instead extend the density beyond the observations in the dataset to make it appear smoother and it is therefore paramount to always ask how many observations there are before interpreting a density plot.
+Many other plotting packages instead, extend the density beyond the observations in the dataset to make it appear smoother and it is therefore paramount to always ask how many observations there are before interpreting a density plot.